Testing classical-quantum gravity with geodesic deviation: Experimental constraints

+The constraints on $D_0^{\mathrm{\,Bia}}$ and $D_0^{\mathrm{\,env}}$ are, as in the case of $D_0^{\mathrm{\,org}}$, such that the lower bound arises from the contribution of noise, while the upper bound arises from the contribution of decoherence.
 To get the constraint on $D^\text{env}_0$, we set the energy scale of the environmental degrees of freedom to be $\mu=10^{-18}\text{Hz}$.
 The energy scale plays a crucial role in determining the strength of the constraints.
 Due to the effect of the step function appearing in Eq.~\eqref{Spectrum_Environmental_Oppenheim}, decreasing $\mu$ increases the number of contributing $\omega$ modes to gravitational fluctuations, thereby enhancing the noise and leading to more stringent constraints.
 Conversely, increasing $\mu$ reduces the number of contributing modes and relaxes the observational bounds.

 For comparison, the sensitivity of another operating experiment, LISA Pathfinder, is also shown in the right panel of Fig.~\ref{fig:Constraint_current}.
 Here, the mean separation length $L$ was estimated to be about $37.6\,\text{cm}$.
 At present, however, the constraint derived from LIGO is more stringent.
 Therefore, in the following discussion we mainly rely on the results shown in the left panel of Fig.~\ref{fig:Constraint_current}.